 Support activities - procurement, technology development, human resource management, and infrastructure.
 In other words, everything that ensures all the primary activities are able to function effectively.

-By encompassing all these areas for business developments, the Value Chain helps a business optimize their overall efficiency and maximize value while minimizing cost.
+By encompassing all these areas for business development, the Value Chain helps organizations optimize their overall efficiency and maximize value while minimizing cost.
 Most importantly, it gives businesses a clear overview of all the areas they need to employ, improve, supply, and enhance with technology and automations.

 For instance, now entire product lifecycles in retail are governed across online omnichannel e-commerce experiences.
 B2B transactions and supply chain in manufacturing are streamlined and enabled digitally.
 Even customer relationship and marketing efforts are seeing an ever-increasing implementation of digital transformation.

 Harnessing SaaS, cloud apps, and data sources with system integrations

 "Executives say digital transformation benefits include improving operational efficiency (40%), faster time to market (36%), and meeting customer expectations (35%)." - PTC Digital Tranformation Survey